PrestaShop/prestashop.github.io/news/_posts/2021-03-02-archived-modules.md

 Following this survey, the product team and the developer team decided to maintain a smaller set of modules that are really important for the users, rather than attempting to keep all modules afloat which results in a poor maintenance of each and a constant struggle to update everything.

-The maintainers team resources are limited, and there are too many free and open source modules on the PrestaShop organization to be able to maintain them all.
-Some of these modules have not been given a new release for years.
+The maintainers team resources are limited, and there are too many free and open source modules on the PrestaShop GitHub organization to be able to maintain them all.
+Because of this maintenance burden, some of these modules have not been given a new release for years.

 This is why the following set of modules, reported in the survey among the least used have been archived: statslive, ps_advertising, ps_feeder, ps_legalcompliance, ps_productinfo, ps_rssfeed, pscleaner, trackingfront, watermark, dateofdelivery, newsletter, prestafraud, vatnumber, ps_carriercomparison, referralprogram, ps_healthcheck, loyalty, gapi